harmora-project/harmora/README.md

 > **Harmora: Label-Free Selection of Representations in Language Embedding Models via Laplacian Harmonics**

-This repository contains the code, experiment configurations, analyses, and reference results used in the paper.
+This repository contains the code, experiment configurations, analysis scripts, and reference results used in the paper.

 ## Main features

 The repository includes:

-- the fixed **7-model × 11-task × 4-seed** experiment configuration;
+- a fixed **7-model × 11-task × 4-seed** experiment configuration;
 - the Harmora metric;
 - eight label-free baseline metrics;
 - layer-wise downstream evaluation;